harrysmale/EmpiricalProject/README.md

 ## Plots and Data
 - The web scraping code and the data management code create files in the data folder.
 However, versions of these files are also included in the repository, but these will be overwritten if the code is run.
-- The plots produced in the blog are also included in the images folder, but these will be overwritten if the code is run.
+- The plots produced in the blog are also included in the images folder, but these will be overwritten if the code is run to provide the most up to date versions.